-A.4.5.5.3 Examples of interconnections between the components that are necessary for the control of the system and life safety are detection, actuation, alarms, power sources, main tank shutoff valve, pilot vapor supply valve, and lock-out devices.
-A.4.5.6 Refer to NFPA 72, National Fire Alarm Code, for guidance for installation of referenced visual alarms.
-The public mode for visual appliance operation should be used.
+A.4.5.5.3 Examples of interconnections between the components that are necessary for the control of the system and life safety are detection, actuation, alarms, power sources, main tank shutoff valve, pilot vapor supply valve, and lockout devices.

+A.4.5.6 Refer to NFPA 72 for guidance for installation of referenced visible alarms.
+The public mode for visible appliance operation should be used.

-A.4.5.6.1 Examples of hazard areas where the provision of a time delay could result in unacceptable risk to personnel or unacceptable damage to critical pieces of equipment are combustion gas turbines and engine test cells.
+A.4.5.6.2.3 Examples of hazard areas where the provision of a time delay could result in unacceptable risk to personnel or unacceptable damage to critical pieces of equipment are combustion gas turbines and engine test cells.
 Fires in such equipment tend to be fast growth, and delay in the discharge of the fire-extinguishing agent can result in destruction of essential equipment or unacceptable risk to personnel.
 These are normally unoccupied spaces.
 When such spaces are occupied by personnel, the systems must be locked out to prevent discharge of carbon dioxide without the benefit of a predischarge alarm and time delay.

 Where pneumatic time delays are not provided for normally unoccupied hazards, documented procedural control of access by personnel to the protected area should be enforced.
-The procedures should require lock-out/tag-out of the carbon dioxide system anytime the protected space is entered by personnel.
+The procedures should require lockout/tagout of the carbon dioxide system anytime the protected space is entered by personnel.
 Documentation and records should be provided to the authority having jurisdiction to verify that all procedures are being enforced.